 Walk along the gentle and quiet beach front and experience breathtaking views of the ocean sea, dotted with the silhouettes of wind surfers against the backdrop of massive container-laden cargo ships.
 Beyond, the familiar outline of Santa Catalina Island at its closest point to the Southern California shore.
 Mile-long Cabrillo Beach is popular for swimming, surfing, scuba diving and volleyball.
 Take a wind surfing lesson.
 Walk to the end of the fishing pier that parallels the breakwater, and ask the locals what’s running.
 Or bring your gear along and join them.
 Picnic tables, a snack bar and a playground are available.
 As whale-watching season nears its end, grunion season begins.
 Twice a month, like clockwork, these silvery fish emerge from the water at Cabrillo Beach to lay their eggs in the sand under a full or new moon.
 During part of the season it’s legal to catch them, but by hand only!
 It’s fun as a spectator sport, too, watching crowds of people with flashlights trying to catch these slippery fish.

 Parking is available at Cabrillo Beach.
 The parking lot opens at 5:30 AM and closes at 10:30 PM.
-Parking is free for the first 20 minutes and then is $1.00/hr to a maximum of $9.00 per day.
-Payment is made in cash or with a credit or debit card.
+Parking is $1.00/hr to a maximum of $9.00 per day.
+Payment can be made with a credit or debit card.
 Cash is NOT accepted.